-But with a bit of know-how, there are a number of ways you can secure your garage.
+With a bit of know-how, there’s a number of ways you can secure your garage.
 Here are some of them:

 As well as strengthening your doors, garage defenders are a visible deterrent to thieves.
-There are a few types available, from the T-bar defenders that bolt to the floor, to key bolts and block locks.
+Several types are available, from T-bar defenders that bolt to the floor, to key bolts and block locks.

 Wireless sensor alarms will send you an alert when a door or window is opened.
-You can pick one up online for around £15.
+You can pick one up online.

 Motion sensor lights will turn on whenever they sense movement.
-The latest models will also send an alert to your phone, allowing you to check remotely who’s there.
+The latest models will also send an alert to your phone, allowing you to check who’s there remotely.